-5.1 The Audit & Corporate Governance Committee, at their meeting on 3 August 2020, considered a report concerning the issue of whether the Councillors' Code of Conduct should be amended to include provision for the making of checks against Members with the Disclosure and Barring Service (DBS).
-The Committee resolved that the matter be referred to the Member Panel on the Constitution to consider in greater detail, with a view to making a recommendation to the Committee for agreement by the Committee, and for adoption by full Council thereafter.
-The purpose of this report, therefore, is to bring to the Committee, for consideration and agreement, the recommendation of the Member Panel on the Constitution, from their meeting on 15 September 2020, that the Councillors' Code of Conduct be amended to include provision to make "basic" checks on all Councillors and "enhanced" checks on Councillors having
+5.1 The Audit & Corporate Governance Committee, at their meeting on 3 August 2020, considered a report concerning the issue of whether the Councillors' Code of Conduct should be amended to include provision for the making of checks against

+Members with the Disclosure and Barring Service (DBS).
+The Committee resolved that the matter be referred to the Member Panel on the Constitution (MPOTC) to consider in greater detail.

+At its meeting on 15th September 2020, the MPOTC recommended that the Councillors' Code of Conduct, in the terms set out at paragraph 5.10 of this Report, be amended to include provision to make "basic" checks on all Councillors and "enhanced" checks on Councillors who hold portfolios relating to vulnerable adults and children, with the Disclosure & Barring Service ("DBS"), and for any fees payable to the DBS for making checks to be met from the respective Councillors' allowances.

+The Audit and Corporate Governance Committee considered the MPOTC recommendation at its meeting held on 10th December 2020.
+In agreeing to recommend that the Code of Conduct be amended in the terms set out at paragraph 5.10 of the report; Members also recommended that the changes be implemented from the new municipal year ie May 2021.